l-hoang/gimme/README.md

 Does the requested binary op with n as the first operand and the last number that was gimme'd as the second operand.

+### Other

+`GIMME NEGATION`

+Negates the last thing on the stack as long as it's not a string and pushes the result onto the stack.
+For example, a boolean true on the top of the stack will cause a false to be pushed, while a number 10 would caused a -10 to be pushed.

 `GIMME OUTPUT`